Kedyw

-Kedyw ([ˈkɛdɨf], partial acronym of Kierownictwo Dywersji ("Directorate of Diversion") was a Polish World War II Home Army unit that conducted active and passive sabotage, propaganda and armed operations against Nazi German forces and collaborators.
+Kedyw ([ˈkɛdɨf], partial acronym of Kierownictwo Dywersji ("Directorate of Sabotage") was a Polish World War II Home Army unit that conducted active and passive sabotage, propaganda and armed operations against Nazi German forces and collaborators.

 Operations

-Kedyw was created on January 22, 1943, from two pre-existing Armia Krajowa organisations: Związek Odwetu (Association of Retaliation), and Wachlarz.
+Kedyw was created on January 22, 1943, from two pre-existing Home Army organisations: the Union of Retaliation and Wachlarz.
 Initially, the units were small and town-based.
 Eventually, as more were formed, some moved into forested areas to begin partisan warfare.
 Kedyw organized weapon and munition factories, military schools, intelligence, counter-intelligence, field hospitals and a communication network.

-Most members of Kedyw were Boy Scouts from Związek Harcerstwa Polskiego and its wartime organisation, Szare Szeregi.
-Many of the officers were cichociemni, who were special agents trained in the United Kingdom and parachuted into occupied Poland.
+Most members of Kedyw were Boy Scouts from the Polish Scouting and Guiding Association and its wartime organisation, the Grey Ranks.
+Many of the officers were Silent Unseen: special agents trained in the United Kingdom and parachuted into occupied Poland.
 Selected Kedyw groups (patrole) carried out operations all over occupied Poland.
 Notable types of operations included: